 New Year’s Day in Peru

 January 1 is usually a quieter day in Peru.
 Quite a few attractions and museums are closed; while some shops and markets don’t open at all, others welcome customers only after around noon.
 People stay at home and relax, visit a park or have a walk in town.

 In Ollantaytambo, the gateway to Machu Picchu, however, a lovely tradition is still celebrated each New Year’s Day.
-The mayors of each community in the region including their entourage and citizens come to the main square of Ollantaytambo where they are greeted by the head mayor.
+The mayors of each community in the region, including their entourage and citizens, come to the main square of Ollantaytambo where they are greeted by the head mayor.
 Then the so-called “Sinkuy” celebrations start which comprise a bowling like game, traditional dances and costumes as well as regional food and drinks.
-If you are around, you shouldn't miss this Sinkuy celebrations.
+If you are around, you shouldn't miss the Sinkuy.

 Enjoy your New Year in Peru!